dougnoel/sentinel.example/README.md

 It is important that the entire team be a part of this process.
 It is ok as the QA team member to write a few examples of acceptance criteria when convincing a team to adopt this tool.
 However, you must get the team on board with writing the criteria as a whole - as part of backlog grooming, *or the implementation of automation will ultimately fail.* **The entire team must be involved** in the creation of the steps so that the entire scope of testing is understood.
 The Acceptance Criteria are a QA Engineer's ticket description.
 Without them, the scope of the automation being written will change in Sprints, and you will ultimately find yourself falling behind as work piles up.
 Just like it is unreasonable to expect developers to have any accuracy in story estimates if the stories are not defined before starting a sprint, you cannot expect quality assurance automation developers to have accuracy in story estimates if the acceptance criteria are not defined before starting a sprint.

 Acceptance criteria should be written as part of the ticket they are testing.
 Once you get used to using this tool, you will find that automating inside a sprint will be easy to do.
 Resist the urge to split stories or create testing stories that are different from development stories.
 If a story is too large to both develop and test in a single sprint, it is too large to finish in a sprint.
 This is either a problem of poorly defined stories, or poorly designed architecture.
 Both of these issues should be tackled as you encounter them.
 Pushing the problems off will prevent you from being successful and kill your automation effort.
 Additionally, acceptance criteria should be a part of the ticket you are testing so that the feature file can be tied to the same ticket number to which the code is tied.
 (Your developers *are* including ticket numbers when they check their code in, aren't they?
 If not, fix this now - it's an idea that's more than 20 years old.)
 Every testing scenario in a feature should have its own task ticket number, so that different people can code each task, but more importantly - every test can be run independently.

+Finally, a note about functional versus data testing.
+Functional testing is testing the functionality of your code.
+Data testing is testing the data your clients/customers/users are pushing through your system.
+Data testing is often conflated with functional testing to bloat tests.
+An example of functional testing is making sure that special characters are allowed in a password.
+An example of data testing is making sure that special characters are allowed for normal users, admin users and super users.
+There is no functional difference between the way these three user types log in to a site.
+However a business owner may have once had trouble logging in, and they want tests for each type of user.
+Doing so does not improve testing.
+In fact, it does quite the opposite.
+It makes testing take longer, creates fragility in the framework (more tests to fail), and causes more noise when a feature fails.
+If you tested all three scenarios, if one fails, they will all fail.
+It will appear to anyone who sees the results that three bugs were found, instead of just one.
+The counter argument to this is, "What if?"
+"What if one of the user roles does fail when the others pass?"
+In this case you log the bug and you discuss with your team why it happened, and how to prevent it in the future.
+Creating a test to cover this scenario is a band aid fix.
+The problem is architectural and should be addressed at that level.
+When you create a test, it should be atomic (meaning it doesn't rely on data from other scenarios) and unique.

 ## 2.1 Creating A Story and Task Tickets
 The first test of any web site is logging into the site.
 So for our first test, we will be creating a login feature.
 We will be using the [New Tours Login](https://github.com/dougnoel/sentinel.example/issues/16) as an example.
 Clicking [this link](https://github.com/dougnoel/sentinel.example/issues/16) will take you to the ticket we created for our example feature.
 The first thing to do will be to create a similar ticket in your ticketing system, but instead of for the New Tours web site, make it for the web site you are testing.
 We are going to make two initial tests - one for a [successful login](https://github.com/dougnoel/sentinel.example/issues/17), and one for a [failed login](https://github.com/dougnoel/sentinel.example/issues/18).
 Create two tasks on your login story to track these.
 (If your system doesn't have tasks, just create two additional tickets as we have done and reference them in your parent story.)